abdelrahmanrafaat/schema-to-code/README.md

 ---
 ### Package Use-cases
-- If you want to a fast way to scaffold your models and migrations without writing bunch of commands and going through multiple files to define relations in the models and migrations
+- If you want a fast way to scaffold your models and migrations without writing bunch of commands and going through multiple files to define relations in the models and migrations
 - For example creating MVP or small project and you already have a DB schema in your mind

 ---